 As with any skill, you need to practice reading in order to be good at it.
 Reading in high school is not quite the same as reading in college.
 In high school, students who don’t develop a habit of reading their textbooks can probably get by with just listening and taking down notes from their discussions in class.
 This means that students might not get the reading practice they need to prepare them for what they will face in college.

 In college, when a professor assigns a reading material, you are expected to read it.
+You need to be able to distinguish its fine points and write a conlusion in research.
 If students do not get much reading exposure in high school, they might not be able to properly read and reflect on their college-level reading assignment, causing them to lag behind their class.
 Worse, they might feel insecure and give up easily on their courses.
 Based on one survey on adult literacy, 43% of American adults had insufficient basic skills to understand college-level and other similar dense texts.
 It is also difficult for them to identify cause and effect, summarize, determine the author’s purpose in the writing, and make simple inferences from the text they have read.

 When we are reading, we do it automatically that we often forget the complex processes involved in reading comprehension.
 Different regions of the brain work together to help us understand what we are reading.
 For example, the temporal lobe, Broca’s area in the frontal lobe, and the angular and supramarginal gyrus interact to help us traverse through the multiple layers of meaning and context found in each paragraph we read.
 In other words, reading comprehension is not merely understanding the meaning that is in the text.
 It also entails a transaction between the text and the reader as an active constructor of the meaning of the text.
 The reader must process the relationship between words, decode the subtle language and vocabulary usage that impacts meaning and emotions, and understand how different paragraphs come together as a coherent whole.